-Over one in four children in NSW are overweight or obese which puts them at risk of preventable health conditions in the future.
+About one in four children in NSW have overweight or obesity which puts them at risk of preventable health conditions in the future.
 Children with obesity are over five times more likely to have obesity as adults.

-One in every five NSW children are overweight or obese and a high proportion will go on to become overweight adults, increasing the risk of cancer.
+Overweight or obesity affects one in every four NSW children and a high proportion will go on to have excess body weight in adulthood; increasing the risk of cancer.

 Cancer Council NSW has a wide range of delicious recipes that you and your family will love.